MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-security-guidelines.md

 ## Security areas

-1. Encryption
+1. **Encryption**

     Data can be tampered with during transmission.
-Protocols that provide encryption to address problems of misuse and tampering.
+Protocols exist that provide encryption to address problems of misuse and tampering.
-    In this regard, companies must take measures to obfuscate and encrypt personal data, this allow bots to access only encrypted channels to communicate.
+    In this regard, companies must take measures to obfuscate and encrypt sensitive data, and allow bots to access only encrypted channels to communicate.

 1. **Authentication and Authorization**.

-    A bot communicates with the Bot Connector service using HTTP over a secured channel (SSL/TLS).
+    A bot communicates with a Bot Connector service using HTTP over a secured channel (SSL/TLS).
 As a bot developer, you must implement the security procedures described in the [Authentication](~/rest-api/bot-framework-rest-connector-authentication.md) article to enable your bot to securely exchange messages with the Bot Connector service.

 <!-- 1.
 Self-destructing Messages